jeffgbutler/AdventOfCode2022/Day15/README.md

 | 14, 3  | 15, 3  | 1     | No        |         |               |
 | 20, 1  | 15, 3  | 7     | No        |         |               |

-Now we know the ranges, but some of them overlap so we should collapse them ranges.
+Now we know the ranges, but some of them overlap, so we should collapse them.
 The final range is -2:24.
+Remember that there may be gaps in the ranges, and a row may or may not have beacons.

-This is 27 positions, but the sensor is at position 2, so we need to remove that - which leaves 26.
+In the example the final range is 27 positions, and there is a sensor at position 2, so we need to remove that - which leaves 26.